 Our muscles consist of four different types of muscle fibers, which employ different properties regarding strength and recovery time.
-All muscles have a built-in energy storage that is depleted while the muscle is under stress.
+All muscles have built-in energy storage that is depleted while the muscle is under stress.
 The recovery time ranges from 60-90 seconds for the fastest and weakest fibers to a full week or more for the slowest and strongest fibers.
-Depending on the strength needed our body activates the respective fibers.
+Depending on the strength needed our body activates the respective threads.
 Only if we fully deplete all types of muscle fibers while working out, we fully activate the impulse for growing more muscle.
 Once we have exhausted the storage and triggered the growth impulse, no more training is necessary until the energy stores in the fibers have regenerated, which takes about a week.

-Thus, the most efficient training is the one that depletes all types of muscle fibers in the shortest amount of time.
+Thus, the most effective training is the one that depletes all types of muscle fibers in the shortest amount of time.
 Amazingly this can be achieved using special workout gear in 12 minutes.
 Unfortunately, this requires a gym with the special machinery at hand.

 See more: You are your own Gym - (Reading List)

 Research has shown, that indeed exercising once a week to depletion of the muscle's energy storage is superior to training twice a week or more often.
 When comparing training groups that either trained once and twice a week, both groups made the same progress for the first 12 weeks.
 After week 12, the once a week group started improving at a far better rate than the second group that showed a notable slowdown in progress.